 About the Dictionary of Irish Biography

-The DIB outlines the lives at home and overseas of prominent men and women born in Ireland, north and south, and the noteworthy Irish careers of those born outside Ireland.
-Biographies range in length from 200 words to 15,000.
+The Dictionary of Irish Biography outlines the lives at home and overseas of prominent men and women born in Ireland, north and south, and the noteworthy Irish careers of those born outside Ireland.
+Biographies range in length from 100 words to 15,000.

-The Dictionary of Irish Biography: from the earliest times to the year 2002, edited by James McGuire and James Quinn, was published November 2009 by Cambridge University Press in nine volumes and online.
-Volumes X and XI of the DIB, comprising those who died 2003–2010, were subsequently published in 2018.
-These hard copy volumes feature over 9,600 lives compiled by 750 expert advisors and contributors.
+The Dictionary of Irish Biography: from the earliest times to the year 2002 edited by James McGuire and James Quinn, was published on 18 November 2009 by Cambridge University Press in nine volumes and online.
+It covers 9,700 lives in 9,014 articles.

 ‘Publication of the RIA’s Dictionary of Irish Biography is an epoch-making event in the history of Irish scholarship.
 It changes the state of knowledge in the twenty-first century as decidedly as the Ordnance Survey did in the nineteenth’ - Seamus Heaney